 At Sir William Robertson Academy, we aim to provide a range of opportunities for parents/carers and their children, to visit the school to make that decision – one that is fully informed by experience.
 Our Summer Open Evening (late June/early July), Open Week and Open Evening (held during mid September), provide a chance to see the school working and meet with pupils who have very recent experience of starting in Year 7.
 In addition, it is possible to make individual appointments to see the school on a working day at almost any time of the year.
 Appointments and further information are available by ringing the school office where our team will be pleased to help you.

 The artistic and sporting life of the school is rich and vibrant.
 We have an annual school production which provides a focal point for the school year.
-In addition, we hold two annual concerts and participate in the Shakespeare in Schools Festival.
 The school offers a wealth of opportunities for pupils to showcase their considerable talents.

 We have developed high levels of participation in a range of sports.
 These range from the more traditional sports to new developments such as boxercise, kickboxing, archery and lacrosse.
 Our pupils benefit from access to a full-size, floodlit 3G football pitch and plentiful field space.

 We offer many opportunities for the development of education beyond the classroom.
 Activities and foreign visits include: